Kloe (singer): Artistry and personal life

 Kloe stated that Aplin was the "first person" she admired, as Aplin influenced her in regards to performing live and learning how to play the guitar.
 She also named Alanis Morissette, Avril Lavigne, Joni Mitchell, Pink, Stevie Nicks, and Taylor Swift as her musical influences while growing up.
 Kloe's musical styles have been described by music critics as alternative pop, alternative R&B, dream pop, electropop, pop, and teen pop.

 Michael Cragg of The Guardian described Kloe as "Glasgow's sassy dark-pop practitioner".
 Digital Spy's Lewis Corner and Amy Davidson wrote that her musical style is akin to a combination of Swift's "confessional pop" and The Weeknd's "more murky R&B".
-Jim Ottewill for PRS for Music characterised Kloe's music as a "blast of refreshing, fluorescent pop" which is "somewhere between" Charli XCX, Chvrches, and Sky Ferreira's.
-Clash editor Shahzaib Hussain likened Kloe's sound to The Weeknd's and labelled it as a "warped production" with "nostalgic, girl group vocals".
-Writing for DIY, Jamie Milton stated that her musical style is a mix of The Neighbourhood's "noir-ish melodrama" and Chvrches's "heartfelt, sense-piercing directness".
+Time Out columnists James Manning, Tristan Parker, and Michael Curle compared Kloe to Lorde and commented that she is "turning out sparkling R&B tunes with majestic pop choruses".
 In a review of Teenage Craze, Pigeons and Planes's Adrienne Black noted that Kloe's voice shifts from "mesmerizing and tranquil" to "upbeat and energetic".

 Kloe resides in London.
 She is a member of the LGBT community.
 In the 2014 Scottish independence referendum, she voted for Scotland to become an independent country.
 Among other musicians, Kloe signed Kate Nash's open letter towards Barack Obama in support of the Standing Rock Sioux members who protested the construction of the Dakota Access Pipeline in 2016.